Asian markets rise ahead of US inflation data

 AP Business Writer

-BEIJING (AP) — Asian stock markets rose Wednesday as investors waited for U.S. inflation data some worry might lead to more interest rate hikes.
+BEIJING (AP) — Asian stock markets gained while Europe opened lower Wednesday ahead of U.S. inflation data that some investors worry might lead to more interest rate hikes.

-U.S. futures edged higher and oil prices rebounded from Tuesday’s plunge but stayed below $100 per barrel.
+Wall Street futures were lower.
+Oil prices rose $1 per barrel, rebounding from Tuesday’s plunge.

-Wall Street’s benchmark S&P 500 index declined Tuesday ahead of the government’s release of data on June consumer prices.
-A fresh round of company results is due this week.
+Investors were waiting for U.S. data on June consumer prices amid concern that global central bank action to cool surging inflation might derail economic growth.

-Investors worry U.S. and European central bank action to cool inflation that is running at a four-decade high might derail global economic growth.
-The Federal Reserve raised its key interest rate by 0.75 percentage points last month, triple its usual margin, and two members of its rate-setting panel say they support a similar hike this month.
+Strong U.S. inflation “may cement the case” for the Federal Reserve to tighten policy, but traders might choose to “buy into the stance of peaking inflation” as oil prices fall, Yeap Jun Rong of IG said in a report.

-Strong U.S. inflation “may cement the case” for tighter Fed policy, but traders might choose to “buy into the stance of peaking inflation” as oil prices fall, Yeap Jun Rong of IG said in a report.
+New Zealand advanced after the country’s central bank lifted its benchmark interest rate by half a percentage point to 2.5%.
+Southeast Asian markets declined.

-Big companies are due to report second-quarter results over the next few weeks.
+Big U.S. companies are due to report second-quarter results over the next few weeks.

 Expectations appear subdued.
 Analysts are forecasting 5.1% growth for companies across the S&P 500, which would be the weakest since the end of 2020, according to FactSet.